SahneeDEV/slow-tree/README.md

 ## Why?

 This project was created as a class project to **practice design pattern implementation**.
-Actions such as adding a branch, chaning the background, etc. are encapsulated into command classes that can be done and undone.
+Actions such as adding a branch, changing the background, etc. are encapsulated into command classes that can be done and undone.

+The UI is written in Vue.js and the application itself in Phaser 3.
+We use TypeScript as programming language.

 ## Contributions